Tier list as of April 2025

 Portraitbuffer

-Todoroki is one of the best supports in the game, acting as both a tank and a buffer.
-His primary value comes from his strategy skill Spotlight, creating a field around himself that buffs the crit rate of allies within the area.
-In turn, each time his allies deal damage in his spotlight applies a self buff that refunds part of the cost (turns it into a 1 bar ultimate, although you still need 2 bars of tension to activate it) and increases the total duration of his ultimate (up to 25 seconds).
-With his second passive, gaining these stacks will also generate tension for the team, a very rare trait to have.
-Upon ulting, he applies a buff to the whole team that increases the primary and secondary attack multipliers of your team by a whopping 60%.
-This can be further improved my levelling his first passive.
+Todoroki is one of the best supports in the game, serving as both a tank and a buffer.
+His key strength lies in his strategy skill Spotlight, which creates a field that boosts the crit rate of allies within its range.
+Every time allies deal damage in his spotlight, they gain a self-buff that refunds part of the cost (effectively turning it into a 1-bar ultimate, though 2 bars are still needed to activate it) and extends the ultimate's duration (up to 25 seconds).
+Additionally, his second passive generates tension for the team, a rare trait.
+Upon ulting, he grants a buff that increases the primary and secondary attack multipliers of your team by a staggering 60%.
+This effect can be further enhanced by leveling his first passive.

 Yutaka Gotanda